Sulfonated Phenolics and Sulfuric Acid

 There are no contraindications listed in the manufacturer's labeling.

-Oral ulcers: Topical: Apply 1 coated applicator swab to ulcer for 5-10 seconds.
+Oral ulcers: Topical: Apply 1 coated applicator swab to ulcer for 5 to 10 seconds.
 Note: Not recommended to apply more than 1 treatment to each ulcer; however, if ulcer pain returns shortly after rinsing with water, 1 repeat application may be used.

 Refer to adult dosing.

 For external use only; avoid contact with eyes.
 Prior to application/treatment, the ulcerated mucosal area should be thoroughly dried with a cotton-tipped applicator or similar method.
-After drying, apply solution coated applicator swab directly to the ulcerated area (most patients experience a brief stinging sensation immediately) and hold the applicator in contact with the ulcer for at least 5-10 seconds.
-The patient should then thoroughly rinse out the mouth with water and spit out the rinse water.
+After drying, apply solution coated applicator swab directly to the ulcerated area (most patients experience a brief stinging sensation immediately) and hold the applicator in contact with the ulcer for at least 5 to 10 seconds.
+Thoroughly rinse out the mouth with water and spit out the rinse water.
 The stinging sensation and ulcer pain will subside almost immediately after the rinse.

 Store at room temperature of 15°C to 30°C (59°F to 86°F).